JeremyTremblay2/stellar-api/README.md

 dotnet ef database update --startup-project .\StellarApi.RestApi\ --project StellarApi.Repository --context SpaceDbContextSeed

 ```

 4. 🚀 You can build and run the solution, this will be executed locally.
 If you see a prompt appearing, please **trust** certificates or you will not able to run the project.
 5. 🌟 The swagger will be available at the following address: https://localhost:7023/swagger/index.html.
 You can start creating an account and trying the routes.

 ## 📖 Documentation

-You can find the API documentation here. 📚
+You can find the API documentation on the `doc/` folder of this repository. 📚

 A few class diagrams are present, some screenshots as well. 📸